jamwaffles/jamwaffles.github.io/_posts/2016-04-26-rust-logentries-docker-part1.md

 ---

 - Part 1 - Fetching and parsing Logentries data
-- Part 2 - Saving data to the database
+- Part 2 - (coming soon) Saving data to the database
-- Part 3 - Deployment using Docker
+- Part 3 - (coming soon) Deployment using Docker

 I'm fascinated by Rust for it's safety and speed, but also because it's simple to write low level code in what feels like a high level language.
 To that end, I've been working on a small Rust project at [TotallyMoney.com](http://www.totallymoney.com) (where I work) for the last week or so to see if it's viable for production use.
 It's a simple service that polls a [Logentries](https://logentries.com) endpoint for JSON, parses it and saves some values in a Postgres database.
 It's not a very complicated task, but I saw this as a good opportunity to try Rust in a production-ish role.
 For this series of articles I want to walk through writing the service and deploying it to production using Docker.